omarabedelkader/omarabedelkader.github.io/index.md

 - **GitHub Repository:** [Pharo-Copilot](https://github.com/omarabedelkader/Pharo-Copilot)

 ### ChatPharo
-- Live conversational interface between Pharo developers and Large Language Models.
+- Live conversational interface between Pharo developers and large language models.
 - Enables interactive discussions with LLMs directly from the Pharo environment.
 - Designed an open and extensible architecture to experiment with multiple LLM backends.
-- Project leader with a team of more than 5 contributors.
+- Project lead with a team of more than 5 contributors.
 - **GitHub Repository:** [ChatPharo](https://github.com/omarabedelkader/ChatPharo)

 ### INERIS-IA